 Then they ask them to make a payment that didn’t go through the previous time.
 Alternatively, the callers let the victims know about a new mandatory prescription that they need to get.
 Let’s take an in-depth look.

 In all cases, criminals exploit the health concerns of the victims and ask for confirmation of their Medicare number and their credit card details.
-As expected, most of the people who fall for this scam are the elderly, who are scared about their well-being, especially since the COVID-19 is deadly amongst people over 70 if not treated immediately.
+As expected, most of the people who fall for the Medicare scams are the elderly.
+They are scared about their well-being, especially since the COVID-19 is deadly amongst people over 70 if not treated immediately.

 The World Health Organization recently released a video explaining what people need to do to protect themselves from getting the Coronavirus.
 Watch it below:

-Now let’s get back to the Medicare Benefits Scam.
+Let’s get back to the Medicare Coverage Helpline Scam.
 In a different variation of it, victims receive calls from a fake representative of “AD Medical Advisors” who tries to sell them a prescription drug discount plan or advises them of a problem with their Medicare program.
 The crook then asks for the bank account number and withdraws $300.

-In the third variation of the medical coverage scam, criminals call seniors claiming to be government officials.
+In the third variation of the Medicare Coverage Helpline Scam, criminals call seniors and claim to be government officials.
 They seek personal information in order to process government benefits and use the enactment of the Affordable Care Act to collect names, addresses, and bank account numbers from unsuspecting victims.